Do large reports multiply quota through panel fanout?

 No. Successful login, post-login operations, payment flows, dashboard activity, and websocket control traffic are kept out of the reporting pipeline.

-Syndu reports are external context pages for monitoring, hygiene review, and decision support.
-They complement SoC and SIEM processes rather than replace them.
+Syndu is an external context layer for monitoring, hygiene review, agent workflows, and decision support.
+It complements SoC and SIEM processes rather than replacing them, while sharing the same evidence and memory model used elsewhere on the platform.

-Registration unlocks the quota dashboard, plan selection, and the subscription flow while keeping report delivery quota-based.
+Registration unlocks the workspace control plane, plan selection, credential provisioning, and the subscription flow across web, API, and MCP access.

 This is a custom alert message.